Teams from the Turkish Red Crescent deployed in ten affected provinces with stocks of food and basic aid items

 Water

-One DEC member charity has improved access to safe water for 144,000 people by supplying generators and other materials to rehabilitate and repair critical water networks damaged by the earthquakes and providing safe drinking water through water trucking and the installation of 32 water tanks in affected areas.
+Another member improved access to safe water for 597,000 people by supplying generators, repairing damaged water networks and installing water tanks in affected areas.

 As the earthquakes occurred amidst harsh winter conditions, DEC member charities have been assisting displaced families with temporary shelters, blankets and mattresses, warm clothes, and heating support.